-All debt and equity securities (other than those carried at fair value through profit and loss) held by NN are subject to impairment testing every reporting period.
-The carrying value is reviewed in order to determine whether an impairment loss has been incurred.
-Evaluation for impairment includes both quantitative and qualitative considerations.
-For debt securities, such considerations include actual and estimated incurred credit losses indicated by payment default, market data on (estimated) incurred losses and other current evidence that the relevant issuer may be unlikely to pay amounts when due.
-Equity securities are impaired when management believes that, based on (the combination of) a significant or prolonged decline of the fair value below the acquisition price, there is sufficient reason to believe that the acquisition cost may not be recovered.
-Upon impairment, the full difference between the (acquisition) cost and fair value is removed from equity and recognised in net result.
+All debt securities and loans (other than those carried at fair value through profit and loss) held by NN are subject to impairment testing every reporting period in order to determine the relevant provision for expected credit losses as required by IFRS.
+The determination of the expected credit loss provision includes both quantitative and qualitative considerations.
+For debt securities, such considerations include actual and estimated incurred and expected credit losses indicated by payment default, market data on (estimated) losses and other current evidence that the relevant issuer may be unlikely to pay amounts when due.

-The identification of impairment is an inherently uncertain process involving various assumptions and factors, including the financial condition of the counterparty, expected future cash flows, statistical loss data, discount rates and observable market prices.
+The timely identification and measurement of impairment is an inherently uncertain process involving various assumptions and factors, including the financial condition of the counterparty, expected future cash flows, statistical loss data, discount rates and observable market prices and ratings.
 Estimates and assumptions are based on management's judgement and other available information.
 Significantly different results can occur as circumstances change and additional information becomes known.